Master of Arts in Professional Mental Health Counseling

 To receive priority consideration for admission, the application form and all supporting materials must be received by the Lewis & Clark Graduate Admissions office on or before the published application deadlines.
 Applicant files are reviewed holistically with careful consideration of all application materials.
 Therefore, incomplete applications will not be considered.

 The following are required for all who are applying for the Master of Arts in Professional Mental Health Counseling.
-NOTE: This program does NOT require testing for admission - the GRE is not required.

 Lewis & Clark uses an online application.
 You will be able to upload your essay and resume.
 However, transcripts must be sent directly to the graduate school.
 We will accept official e-transcripts sent by college and university registrar offices.